La Pintada (archaeological site): Ancient Cultural Groups

 The Kickapoos are not native to Sonora, but migrated here from the United States over a century ago.
 Today, they are found in the communities of El Nacimiento, Coahuila and Tamichopa in the municipality of Bacerac.
 Their ancestral language was part of the Algonquin family.

 The Anasazi culture flourished in the region currently known as the Four Corners.
 The territory was covered by juniper forests which the ancient peoples learned to exploit for their own needs.
 The Anasazi society is one of the most complex to be found in Oasisamerica, and they are assumed to be the ancestors of the modern Pueblo people (including the Zuñi and Hopi).
 (The word "Anasazi" is a Navajo term meaning "enemy ancestors"; its neutrality should thus not be blindly assumed.)

 In contrast to their Anasazi neighbors to the north, the nomadic communities of the Hohokam culture are poorly understood.
 They occupied the desert-like lands of Arizona and Sonora.
 The Hohokam territory is bounded by two large rivers, the Colorado and Gila Rivers, that outline the heart of the Sonora Desert.

 The principal settlements of the Hohokam culture were Snaketown, Casa Grande, Red Mountain, and Pueblo de los Muertos, all of which are to be found in modern-day Arizona.
 A slightly different branch of the Hohokam people is known as the Trincheras, named after their most well-known site in the Sonora Desert.
 The Hohokam lived in small communities of several hundred people.

-The development of the Hohokam culture is divided into four periods: Pioneer (300 BC - 550 AD), Colonial (550-900 AD), Sedentary (900-1100 AD), and Classical (1100-1450 AD).
+The development of the Hohokam culture is divided into four periods: Pioneer (300 BCE - 550 CE), Colonial (550-900 CE), Sedentary (900-1100 CE), and Classical (1100-1450 CE).
 The Pioneer period commenced with the construction of the canal works, and the Hohokam constructed semi subterranean dwellings in order to protect themselves from the blistering heat of the Sonoran Desert.
 In the Colonial period, ties were strengthened with Mesoamerica.
 Proof of this can be found in the recovery of copper bells, pyrite mirrors, and the construction of ballgame courts juego de pelota, all of which display a very Hohokam touch.
 The relations with Mesoamerica and the presence of such traded goods indicate that by the Colonial period the Hohokam had already become organized into chiefdoms and centers of power.
 Relations with Mesoamerica would diminish in the following period, and the Hohokam turned to construct multi-story buildings like Casa Grande, which had four levels.

 By the time the Europeans arrived in the Arizona and Sonora Deserts, a region which they named Pimería Alta, the urban centers of the Hohokam had already become abandoned presumably due to the health and ecological disasters that befell the indigenous social system.
 The inhabitants of the region were called Pápagos, a group which spoke an Uto-Aztecan language.